-The Point: The main break at Arugam Bay is a longish right-hand point break, usually a couple of feet bigger than other breaks in the area.
-Tends to close out over 6ft.
+The Point: The main break at Arugam Bay is a long sand bottom right-hand point break.
+The most consistent break in the area and usually a couple of feet bigger than the nearby waves.

-Pottuvil Point: A short tuk tuk ride north of Arugam Bay, this is a right hand point break that can give a long ride.
-Works on 2ft to 6ft.
+Pottuvil Point: A short tuk tuk ride north of Arugam Bay, this is a right hand point break is a leg-burner if the sand is right.

 The Hikkaduwa-Ahangama-Midigama coast has plenty of mellow breaks from October to March.

-The Rock: the best A-Frame reef break around; a good left-right peak that can handle swells up to 7ft.
+The Rock: the best A-Frame reef break around; a good left-right peak that can handle over-head swells.

-Midigama Point: enjoyable left hander that works up to 6 ft.
+Midigama Point: enjoyable lef-hander.
 Start early for clean conditions.